-In Cherokee, NC, Fall is a time of transformation.
+In Cherokee, NC, fall is a time of transformation.
 The leaves put on a dizzying display, competing for color, and the air is crisp and cool.
-Here in Cherokee, Fall is a time to slow down and gather with loved ones.
-If you've been before, we welcome you back!
-If this is your first time to Cherokee, we invite you and your family to explore the beauty, and the bounty, of the season.
-Welcome!
+It's a time to slow down, gather with loved ones, and take in the culture and beauty of the area.
+Check out these five things to get the most out of your visit to Cherokee this season.

 1. Experience the history.